 The placement of a 5th wheel hitch really improves drivability and provides awesome stability on the road.

-Elements like wind, which has a huge effect on towed rigs, are not so much of a factor for 5th wheels.
+Elements like wind, which has a huge effect on towed rigs, are not so much of a factor for a small 5th wheel.

 If you’re at all uncomfortable with towing, that added stability could add on some much-needed peace of mind.

 As mentioned above, the 5th wheel hitch changes the pivot point of your trailer.